akulaiev/gitSearchApp/README.md

 # gitSearchApp
-Ana app, that searches github for 30 repositories by name.
+An app, that searches github for 30 repositories by name.